Ecommerce integration types

 --header 'content-type: application/json' \

---data '{ "card": { "number": "6011361000006668","exp_month": "12","exp_year": "2021","cvv": "123","brand": "DISCOVER"}}'
+--data '{ "card": { "number": "6011361000006668","exp_month": "12","exp_year": "2031","cvv": "123","brand": "DISCOVER"}}'

-The server returns the tokenized card as a source.
+The Clover server returns the tokenized card as a source.
 All source tokens are alphanumeric and begin with clv_.

-5. Create a charge request with the source and a specific amount in cents.
+1. Create a charge POST /v1/charges request with the Clover token as the source and a specific amount in cents.
+The card is charged for the specified amount.